 Kids are particularly at risk as their bodies heat up three to five times faster than an adult’s

-Camp Hill, Pa. – As summer approaches and temperatures soar, Safe Kids Pennsylvania is reminding the public about the dangers of heatstroke to children.
+CAMP HILL, Pa., June 3, 2019—As temperatures climb, Safe Kids Pennsylvania is reminding the public about the dangers of heatstroke to children.
 Kids are especially vulnerable if left unattended in vehicles and during outdoor play.
 Heatstroke, also known as hyperthermia, occurs when the body isn’t able to cool itself quickly enough and the body temperature rises to dangerous levels.
 When a child’s internal temperature gets to 104 degrees, major organs begin to shut down; and when that child’s temperature reaches 107 degrees, the child can die.

 Leaving children unattended in cars is especially dangerous; and because cars heat up so quickly – 19 degrees in 10 minutes – tragedies can happen faster than you think.
 An average of 38 children die every year, and for every child who dies, hundreds more are rescued.
 It does not have to be hot outside for the car to heat up to a dangerous level.
 On an 80-degree day, the inside of a closed car can quickly exceed 100 degrees.
 Cracking a window does not help keep the inside of a car cool.